greguu/linux_kernel_xtm2_richland/README.md

 # PHY / Switch (RTL8366SR)

-- TODO: Understand the mainline RTL8366S implementation and potential differences.
+- TODO: Understand the mainline DSA based implementation of RTL8366 and potential differences with the chip used on this platform, RTL8366SR.
+As well as the link between the IXP43x ETH PHY and the switch.

 # Next ?